March 23rd 2018 update:

 Non-acceptance of cryptocurrency

-According to Bitcoin, each cryptocurrency being used will accept another one as a mode of payment.
+Each cryptocurrency being used should accept another coin as a mode of payment.
 Onecoin, on the other hand, does not accept any other cryptocurrency.
 So the only way you can pay is by using your credit card, debit card or through bank wire.

 CoinMarketCap is a website which keeps a list of all feasible cryptocurrencies.
 And surprise, surprise, Onecoin is not listed anywhere at the site.